exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Instead, assign your character an archetype trait, at 2 points, ala the thief in Scarlet Heroes (you can pretty much follow those rules verbatim).
 These two points are free and do not count out of your pool.
 It is also exempt from the per trait cap.
 The archetype should be a pithy but relatively broad statement of what your character is and does.

 The archetype trait functions as a normal trait for rolling for tasks under its scope.
 It also serves as a class bonus if one is needed and as your primary attack bonus if no other trait is earmarked for this.
+If you want to stay more in line with standard Scarlet Heroes, then AB is the base combat trait's value divided by 2.

 **There Are No Attributes**